Budget 2021 focused on health sector, infrastructure: FM Sitharaman

 New Delhi, Feb 01: Finance Minister Nirmala Sitharaman addressed a press conference after presenting Budget 2021.

-Addressing media, Sitharaman said,''This Budget comes at a time when all of us decided to give impetus to the economy & that impetus, we thought, would be qualitatively spent & give necessary demand push if we choose to spend big on infrastructure."
+Addressing the post-Budget presser, Sitharaman said,''This Budget comes at a time when all of us decided to give impetus to the economy & that impetus, we thought, would be qualitatively spent & give necessary demand push if we choose to spend big on infrastructure."

 Budget 2021 shows India's confidence and will instil self-confidence in the world: PM Modi